How to Protect Your Child From a Narcissistic Father or Mother

 There are generally three different types of abusers.

-As narcissists are all about self-preservation, part of that "preservation" is that of their reputation.
+Narcissists are all about self-preservation, and part of that "preservation" is their reputation.
 Narcissists care about how others perceive them.
-The true "deception" is who and what they are when nobody is looking…well, nobody other than those who have to deal with them every day.
+The true "deception" is who and what they are when nobody is looking…well, nobody other than those who have to deal with them daily.

 Physical abuse is often about inflicting control.
 Abuse intimidates.
 Domestic violence perpetrators want their victims to be scared and feel helpless.
 A victim who is both rarely acts.